Shop About

 Toxins you must never feed

-• Avocado - the flesh causes stomach upset and the large pit poses a choking/blockage risk (persin is mainly toxic to birds and horses; in dogs it rarely causes systemic illness)
+• Avocado: the flesh causes stomach upset and the large pit poses a blockage risk.
+Persin is mainly toxic to birds and horses, in dogs it rarely causes systemic illness [S3]

 Reading the food label